Aboriginal history of Western Australia: Policy and governance

 Until 1886 dealings with "natives" in Western Australia had been the responsibility of the British Colonial Office.

-A Royal Commission on the Administration of Aborigines and the Condition of the Natives chaired by Dr Walter Edmund Roth (1861–1933), Chief Protector of Aborigines in Queensland, was conducted in 1904, and discussed the growing "half-caste problem".
+A Royal Commission on the Administration of Aborigines and the Condition of the Natives chaired by Walter Roth, Chief Protector of Aborigines in Queensland, was conducted in 1904, and discussed the growing "half-caste problem".
 Most Aboriginal people were living in regional areas, where sexual exploitation of Aboriginal women by whites led to an increasing number of "degenerate" mixed-race children who were subsequently abandoned by their fathers.
 It led in 1905 to a new Act which extended the definition of Aboriginal to all half-caste children and made all Aboriginal persons as wards of the state with the Chief Protector of Aborigines made legal guardian in place of the parents, with powers to remove children from their parents' care and place them in custodial situations.